TheFallender/js_graphql_recipes/README.md

-# JS TEMPLATE
+# JS Recipe book on MongoDB

-This app will let you <WHAT DOES THIS DO>.
+This app will let you manage a recipe book with recipes, ingredients and authors.

 To install it you have to do the following: